 - Conference registration and registration fees can be arranged through the CEA prior to the conference date.
 Registration fees are paid directly by LACERS with no out-ofpocket expenses for the traveler; - Under State and City gift laws, complimentary conferences or conference-related events could be considered gifts.
-LACERS will evaluate the circumstances with the assistance of the City Ethics Commission and may be required to pay a pro-rata share of conference expenses provided by the hosting organization. - Or, after the fact, submit a receipt showing a zero balance as proof of payment. - Step 4: Book flight - Provide desired flight numbers, dates, and times to the CEA.
+LACERS will evaluate the circumstances with the assistance of the City Ethics Commission and may be required to pay a pro-rata share of conference expenses provided by the hosting organization. - Or, after the fact, submit a receipt showing a zero balance as proof of payment.

+Step 4: Book flight

+- Provide desired flight numbers, dates, and times to the CEA.
 The CEA will book the flight.
-Flights booked through the City's travel service negate the need to secure three fare quotes.
-The City's travel service will also provide a flight credit if the traveler is unable to fly and proper notification is given. - Or after the fact, submit a receipt for the purchase of the airline ticket and three fare quotes generated on the same day the flight was booked.
-Reimbursement is limited to the lowest regular fare.
+The City's travel service will also provide a flight credit if the traveler is unable to fly and proper notification is given. - Or after the fact, submit a receipt for the purchase of the airline ticket and, for cost comparison, the CalTravelStore quote for one-stop coach/economy class ticket from any airline and for the same days of travel generated on the same day the flight was booked or no later than 72 hours after the air travel reservation was made.
+Reimbursement is limited to the lowest regular fare/economy rate.